shakeebparwez/chatter-verse-mern/README.md

 ## Contributing

-We welcome contributions from the open-source community to enhance Chatterverse further.
+We welcome contributions from the open-source community to enhance ChatterVerse further.
 If you find any bugs, have suggestions, or want to add new features, please submit a pull request.

-## License

-Chatterverse is licensed under the **MIT License**.
-View the [LICENSE](/path/to/LICENSE) file for details.

 ## Acknowledgements